↓ Skip to Main Content

 Postal vote applications

-By greg Posted on 2013-08-10 Posted in Uncategorized
+By Greg Posted on 2013-08-10 Posted in Uncategorized Tagged with passwords

 A number of people have reported that candidates in the forthcoming Federal Election are enclosing postal vote applications in mail outs to households.
 This is perfectly legal, and is a great help to some people, I’m sure – but as …